One-phase free-boundary problems with degeneracy: Introduction

 \subsection{Acknowledgements}

 The author acknowledges the Center for Nonlinear Analysis at Carnegie Mellon University for its support.
-Furthermore, the author thanks Giovanni Leoni and Irene Fonseca for their invaluable generosity, patience, and guidance.
+In particular, the author thanks Giovanni Leoni and Irene Fonseca for their invaluable generosity, patience, and guidance.
+In addition, the author thanks the reviewer for many helpful and excellent comments.